-Figure 4: Path from transmitter intersecting a ceiling and a wall
+Figure 3: Path from base station intersecting a ceiling and a wall

 In a first attempt restricted to two dimensions, we approximated a polygon by a single rectangle.
 The 2-D coordinates are of the form X#Y, rectangles are orthogonal to the coordinate system and are represented by a pair, composed of their left lower and right upper corner coordinates.
 For each polygon, simply a constraint inside(Sender, Rectangle) is imposed, where Sender refers to a point that must be inside the Rectangle.